hemupadhyay26/hemupadhyay26/README.md

 ### Hi there 👋, I'm Hem
  I do content on Photoshop and Development.
-I really enjoy learning languages and frameworks like react and etc, as well as working on WordPress.
-I also design the art and layout in photoshop.
-I have good knowledge of photoshop
+I really enjoy learning languages and frameworks like React etc., as well as working on MERN stack development.
+I also designed the art and layout in Photoshop.
+I have good knowledge of PowerBI for creating interesting insights for non-tech people.
+I also have exposure to the data science field.

-Skills: C++/ REACT / JS / HTML / CSS / C / python / Pandas / opencv
+Skills: C++/ REACT / JS / HTML / CSS / C / python / Pandas / OpenCV / NodeJS / ExpressJS / API / PowerBI